 For the Brownies

-- Preheat the oven to 350°F and line an 8×8 pan with foil and lightly grease.
+- Preheat the oven to 350°F and line an 8x8 pan with foil and lightly grease.
 Set aside.

 - In a medium sized bowl over low heat, melt the butter.
 Add in the sweetened condensed milk and stir with a whisk.
 Add in the dark chopped chocolate and continue mixing until everything is smooth and melted.
-Remove from heat and set aside.3/4 cups butter, 14 ounces sweetened condensed milk, 3/4 cups dark chocolate
+Remove from heat and set aside to cool.1/2 cup butter, 14 ounces sweetened condensed milk, 3/4 cups dark chocolate

-- In a large bowl, beat the eggs, egg yolk, vanilla, and both sugars.
+- In a large bowl, beat the eggs, egg yolk, and both sugars.
 Whisk vigorously for 2 minutes until light and airy.
 There should be bubbles forming.
-You may also use an electric mixer for this part to save elbow grease!1/4 cup brown sugar, 1/4 cup white sugar, 2 tbsp vanilla, 2 eggs, 1 egg yolk
+You may also use an electric mixer for this part to save elbow grease!1/4 cup brown sugar, 1/4 cup white sugar, 2 eggs, 1 egg yolk

-- Add in the chocolate mixture from earlier and gently fold together using a spatula.
+- Add in the slightly cooled chocolate mixture from earlier and gently fold together using a spatula.
 Do not overmix!

-- Add in the flour and unsweetened cocoa powder and continue mixing until no streaks appear.1/2 cup flour, 1/4 cup unsweetened cocoa powder
+- Add in the flour and unsweetened cocoa powder and continue mixing until no streaks appear.3/4 cups all-purpose flour, 1/4 cup unsweetened cocoa powder

 - Toss in the chocolate chips and mix for a few seconds.1/4 cup dark chocolate chips